-- 1. Original or later contributing ironwork materials, elements, features (functional and decorative), details and ornamentation shall be retained and, if necessary, repaired by patching, splicing or reinforcing using recognized preservation methods. - 2.
-Deteriorated or missing ironwork materials, elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 3.
+- 1. Original or later contributing ironwork materials, elements, features (functional and decorative), details and ornamentation shall be retained and, if necessary, repaired by patching, splicing or reinforcing using recognized preservation methods. - Deteriorated or missing ironwork materials, elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 3.
 When replacement is necessary, it should be based on physical or documentary evidence. - 4.
 If using the same material is not technically feasible, then compatible substitute materials may be considered. - 5.
 Original or later contributing ironwork materials, elements, features (functional and decorative), details and ornamentation shall not be sheathed or otherwise obscured by other materials. - 6.
-New balconies shall not be allowed. - 7.
-Fixed diagonal fire stairways shall not be allowed. - 8.
-The installation of security grilles may considered below the nave level. - 9.
+New balconies shall not be allowed.

+- 7. Fixed diagonal fire stairways may be allowed for the purposes of life safety only where no other option exists. - 8.
+The installation of security grilles may be allowed below the nave level. - 9.
 Window grilles shall be mounted within the window reveal and secured into the mortar joints rather than into the masonry or onto the face of the building. - 10.
 Window grilles shall have pierced horizontal rails or butt-welded joints. - 11.
 Overlapping welded joints shall not be allowed. - 12.
 Window grilles shall not project beyond the face of the building. - 13.
 Ironwork elements shall be of a color based on paint seriation studies.
 If an adequate record does not exist repainting shall be done with colors that are appropriate to the style and period of the building/entrance.